 The FASB recently issued ASU 2017-04 to simplify how all entities assess goodwill for impairment by eliminating Step 2 from the goodwill impairment test.
 As amended, the goodwill impairment test will consist of one step comparing the fair value of a reporting unit with its carrying amount.
 An entity should recognize a goodwill impairment charge for the amount by which the carrying amount exceeds the reporting unit’s fair value.
-The ASU has staggered effective dates beginning in 2020 and is available here.
+The ASU has staggered effective dates beginning in 2020.
+You can view the full ASU here.

 Currently ASC 350, Intangibles – Goodwill and Others, requires a two-step assessment to determine whether goodwill is impaired.
 The first step requires an entity to compare each reporting unit’s carrying value, including goodwill, and its fair value.
 If the carrying value exceeds the fair value, then the entity must perform the second step, which is to compare the implied fair value of goodwill to its carrying value, and record an impairment charge for any excess carrying value over implied fair value.
 An entity also has the option to perform a qualitative assessment for a reporting unit to determine if the quantitative impairment test is necessary.
 Further, private companies can elect to apply ASU 2014-02, Accounting for Goodwill (a consensus of the Private Company Council), which provides a simpler and less costly alternative for the subsequent measure of goodwill.

 The primary goal of ASU 2017-04 is to simplify the goodwill impairment test and provide cost savings for all entities.
 This is accomplished by removing the requirement to determine the fair value of individual assets and liabilities in order to calculate a reporting unit’s “implied” goodwill under current GAAP.